zachnieto/neatqueueweb/docs/README.md

 ### `/player ban`
 #### Description
- Bans a player from queueing for the given duration of time.
+ Bans a player from queuing for the given duration of time.
 #### Usage: `/player ban [player] (days) (hours) (minutes) (seconds) (reason)`
 #### Arguments:
 `player`: *(Required)* The player to ban.\